frudman/strip-javascript-comments/README.md

 ## STRIP-JAVASCRIPT-COMMENTS
----
 A small & fast(ish) implementation of comment-removal from javascript source code.

 There are MANY such implementation on the interwebz.
 All (that I'm aware of) fall into 2 camps:
-1. Uses directly or indirectly a full javascript parser, often [esprima](http://esprima.org/)
+1. Directly or indirectly use a full javascript parser, often [esprima](http://esprima.org/) together with the [escodegen project](https://github.com/estools/escodegen).
+Another example is [babel/babylon](https://new.babeljs.io/docs/en/babylon.html) which actually uses esprima under the hood.
 2. Small direct implementation using character processing (including regular expressions)

 ### Parser-based Implementations
-If your app can afford the first one, **this should definitely be your choice**.
+[RECOMMENDED] If your app can afford (size-wise, effort-wise) a parser-based implementation, **this should definitely be your choice**.
 There is no better alternative than native parsing in order to correctly detect and remove comments from javascript code.
 That's because javascript comments have a syntax that can make it indistinguishable from certain regular expressions (as per below).

 A full parser will not get tripped up on "comments" inside strings or regular expressions.

 ### Non-Parser-based Implementations
-The second class of comment removing algos are those created on-the-fly by developers like me who need something lighweight and don't want to include a full parser in their distro (usually because of size constraints).
+The second class of comment removing algorithms are those created "on-the-fly" by developers like me who need something very lighweight and single-purpose and don't want to (or can't) include a full parser in their distro (usually because of size constraints).

-A simple implementation (using regex) can be only a few lines long ([this is a good example](https://stackoverflow.com/questions/3577767/javascript-comment-stripper) and there are **many many more** on the intertubes) but will usually fail in some cases, and this may be OK for your use cases.
-If you have some control over the code you're likely to clean, this may not be an issue.
-But if you need to handle edge cases, these minimal implementations may not work.
+A simple implementation (using regex) can be only a few lines long ([this is a good example](https://stackoverflow.com/questions/3577767/javascript-comment-stripper) and there are **many many many more** on the intertubes) but will usually fail in some cases.
+These failures may be acceptable depending on your use cases (if you have some control over the code you're likely to clean, this may not be an issue).
+But if you need to handle edge cases, these minimal implementations may not work since they may __fail silently__.

 ### My App Requirements
 I implemented my own version because I could not include a large code base for what was a small requirement in our app but I wanted a more complete implementation than waht was out there.